NewGaea/kasuto_hylian/grammar/one-sheet-lessons/04-hylian-phonetics-ipa.md

   - lesson
   - phonology
 ---
-# Hirlërde Hilañva - Chapter 4: Sounds of Hylian – Romanization & IPA
+# Hirlërde daia Hilañve - Chapter 4: Sounds of Hylian – Romanization & IPA

 Now that we know how to form simple verbs and adjectives, it’s time to get to actually _speaking_ the Modern Hylian language.